Gautam22102003/Convert_JPEG_to_PNG/README.md

-Here’s a well-formatted version of your README content for your GitHub project:

----

 # Convert JPEG to PNG

 This project contains a simple Python script to change the file extension from `.jpeg` to `.png`.

 ## Requirements
 - **Pillow module**

 You can install it via pip: